I’m a Data & Software Engineer with many hobbies.

 Philippines

-I moved to Manila right after getting my Bachelor’s Degree in Computer Science.
+I worked in Manila right after getting my Bachelor’s Degree in Computer Science.
 I was a Java Developer in Advanced World Solutions, Inc. where I built inventory software for a heavy machinery manufacturer in Japan.
-In the process, I learned to communicate in business Japanese, which helped me get transferred to client sites and work directly with Japanese clients.
+In the process, I learned to communicate in business Japanese and work direcly with clients.

 Section image